 Reservations & Contact

-Both the camping and the spa at Riva Bella are open year-round, but naturism is only practiced between April and November.
+Both the campsite and the spa at Riva Bella are open year-round, but naturism is only practiced between April and November.

 Reservations are definitely recommended during the high season and for rental accommodations.
 This can be done via: